jwyse/MPLShare/README.md

 Tone Capture sharing, for Mooer Preamp Live users

 ## Features
-* [complete] Read `.mo` preset files exported from MPL (v1.0.0, 1.0.1, and 2.0.0 formats)
+* Read `.mo` preset files exported from MPL; support v1.0.0, 1.0.1, and 2.0.0 formats [complete]
-* [in progress] Read `.mbf` full backup files exported from MPL (v2.0.0 format)
+* Read `.mbf` full backup files exported from MPL (available starting with Mooer Studio v2.0.0) [in progress]
-    * [in progress] Extract individual presets (as `.mo` files) from a full backup file, without restoring the backup to your MPL
+    * Extract individual presets (as `.mo` files) from a full backup file, without restoring the backup to your MPL [in progress]
+        * This could be a workaround for the [bug](https://github.com/jwyse/MPLShare/blob/master/studio-v2-bug.md) that prevents exporting Tone Captures from v2.
 * Enable users to upload their presets and full backups, with a description of the tone(s) that they captured
     * example: "Marshall JVM410H, CH2 Orange, mids boosted"
-    * [planned] Submitters and other users can tag presets: `highgain`, `classicrock`, `clean`, etc.
+    * Submitters and other users can tag presets: `highgain`, `classicrock`, `clean`, etc. [planned]
-    * [planned] Users can rate uploaded presets
+    * Users can rate uploaded presets [planned]
 * The database is searchable...
-    * [complete] by preamp model name and/or based-on name (`gas station` or `diezel`)
+    * by preamp model: using Mooer's nickname, or the amp-based-on name (`gas station` or `diezel`) [complete]
-    * [in progress] by Tone Capture (raw preset parameters vs. presets that include a Tone-Captured amp)
+    * by Tone Capture (raw preset parameters vs. presets that include a Tone-Captured amp) [in progress]
-    * [planned] by tags (`classicrock`, etc)
+    * by tags (`classicrock`, etc) [planned]

 ## Bug in Mooer Studio for Preamp Live software, version 2.0.0
-There is a bug in version 2.0.0 of the **Mooer Studio for Preamp Live** ('Studio') software for Windows (and possibly the Mac version also).
+There appears to be a bug in version 2.0.0 of the **Mooer Studio for Preamp Live** ('Studio') software for Windows (and possibly the Mac version also).
 When saving individual presets from the `Library` in Studio, the exported .mo file will contain the preset parameters, but NOT the Tone Capture.
 I have submitted a support request to Mooer.
 If you have the same issue, please consider submitting your own support request to Mooer -- if more people have this problem, they're more likely to fix it (faster).
 [Read more here](https://github.com/jwyse/MPLShare/blob/master/studio-v2-bug.md).

 <!--
 :white_check_mark: [complete] / :running: [in progress] / :hourglass: [planned]